 What do I do to keep my bones strong?

 Since I decided that I would not take drugs for osteopenia, I thought it was important to focus on healthy ways to prevent bone loss.
 Here’s what I do: I exercise six days a week, at home; I don’t go to a gym.
 The exercises include using free weights, stretching, Chi Kung, and sometimes Tai Chi.
-I have eliminated all soft drinks, all processed food, most sweeteners, and most junk food.
+[Update September 2015: In 2014 I added a 30 minute yoga routine to my morning exercise and have seen benefits to my joints and in my flexibility.]
+I have eliminated all soft drinks, most processed food, most sweeteners, and most junk food.
 [We do eat out once or twice a week which I usually put in the junk food category.]
 My family eats grass-fed beef, pastured or organic poultry, mostly local and/or organic vegetables and fruits, whole raw milk products, and yard eggs.
 I eat probiotics, such as kefir, kombucha, or fermented fruits and vegetables with every meal.
 We have greatly reduced, but not eliminated, grains, and the grains we do eat are sprouted or soaked to reduce the toxins and improve digestion.
 We eat bone broth and lots of homemade soups made with bones.
 I do take vitamin and mineral supplements (including fermented cod liver oil for A and D and high vitamin butter oil for K2) because my diet in childhood and adolescence was so poor that I’m sure I have deficient bone strength.

 Commonly prescribed bisphosphonates, their generic names, and their manufacturers